bluz71/bluz71.github.io/_posts/2019-03-11-find-replace-helpers-for-vim.md

 throughout a project's entire codebase.

-Vim does not prescribe a recommended way to do such refactors, for example: one may change-word with `cw` and then do `n.n.n.`, or one may use the `:subsitute` command, to name two choices among many.
+Vim does not prescribe a recommended way to do such refactors, for example: one may execute a find followed by change-word with `cw` and then do `n.n.n.`, or one may use the `:%subsitute` command, to name two choices among many.

-This post will highlight my new approaches to _finding & replacing_ in Vim for the following three scenarios:
+This post will highlight my recent helpers to _finding & replacing_ in Vim for the following three scenarios:

 -   Find & replace nearby instances